jacobmoroni/ubuntu_hacks/README.md

   then `sudo update-alternatives --config javac` and set to java 8

-  so as of writing this, openjdk doesnt let you open an emulator so you need oracle jdk 8 which 18.04 doesnt have a funcitoning ppm for. here is what I did that maybe works
+  HERE --> so as of writing this, openjdk doesnt let you open an emulator so you need oracle jdk 8 which 18.04 doesnt have a funcitoning ppm for. here is what I did that maybe works

   download the tar.gz for jdk 8 [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html "jdk8") then copy it into /usr/lib/jvm (with sudo)